Inklingo

 nounA1general

-Use 'entrada' when referring to the general act of entering or the opening itself, often interchangeably with 'puerta' (door).
+Use 'entrada' when referring to the general opening or access point of a building or room, often interchangeable with 'puerta' (door) itself.

 A wide, inviting stone archway entrance framed by lush green vines and colorful flowers, leading into a bright space.